Connecting to prior knowledge

 She traps fish for her tea.

-In groups of two complete a rhyming pairs activity by finding the rhyming pairs in the book.
-Then come up with some rhyming words to add to the new page created in the last activity.
+Students will work with a partner to complete a rhyming pairs activity by finding the rhyming pairs in the book.
+They will then come up with some rhyming words to add to the new page created in the last activity.

 Similes

-Apart from the spoonbill, every new bird page features a simile (Jacana: with feet so long and wide like snowshoes on at the lilypads. . .).
-Discuss with the students why the author might do this and how it contributes to the imagery and the story.
-How does the simile connect to the warning on the next page.
-For example, the cormorant has its wings stretched out “like all the washing pegged up in the sun outside” and the warning is about the laundry.
+Apart from the spoonbill, every new bird features a simile (e.g. the jacana has feet ‘long and wide like snowshoes’).
+Discuss with students why the author might do this and how it contributes to the imagery and the story.
+How does the simile connect to the warning on the next page?
+For example, the cormorant has its wings stretched out ‘like all the washing pegged up in the sun outside’, and the warning is about the laundry.

 Rich assessment task

-Have the students imagine that they are a bird flying up in the sky.
-If they have been in a plane before or on a high mountain they may like to draw on this experience.
+Have students imagine that they are a bird flying up in the sky.
+If they have been on a plane before, or up a mountain, they may like to draw on this experience.
 Get them to visualise what the view would be like from up high.
-Make a list of of all the very small things to compare this to.
+Make a list of very small things to compare this to (e.g. toothpicks, buttons, peanuts).

-Illustrate with a birds’ eye view drawing what they have written about.
+They can then create a bird’s eye view drawing of what they have written about.

 Retell familiar literary texts through performance, use of illustrations and images

-Put the students into six small groups and assign one of the different birds to each group from the story.
-Talk about each bird providing a few facts about how they move.
-You may need to do a little research before the lesson.
+Divide the class into six groups and assign one of the birds from the book to each group.
+Talk about each bird first, providing a few facts about how they move.
+You may need to do a little research before this lesson.

-Each group imitates the natural movements of the bird they have been given in its natural habitat until the teacher calls out “Freeze!”
-Once they have stopped, have the group then act out the bird in the wrong environment from the book and get the class to guess which bird it is and where they are.
+One at a time, each group will imitate the movements of their assigned bird in its natural habitat until the teacher calls out ‘Freeze!’
+Once they have paused for a moment, have the group then act out the bird in the wrong environment and get the class to guess which bird it is and where they are.

 Create new texts through various media